Conveyancing- the transfer of property ownership, involves multiple complex processes.

 How to determine the asking price

-When setting your property's asking price, it's crucial to start with a realistic assessment.
-Every home is unique, and its value hinges on several factors.
-Size, location, and condition are the most obvious, but don't overlook details like recent renovations or unique features.
+When setting your property's asking price, start with a realistic assessment.
+Every home is different, and its value depends on several factors.
+Size, location, and condition are the most obvious, but don't overlook details like recent renovations or special features.
 These can all add to the value of your home.

 Comparing with similar properties